15 Reasons You Can’t Trust Esther Hicks

 Humans did not evolve from apes, Esther claims, but were “a whole new idea.”

-Nice try, but we share about 97% of our genes.
+Nice try, but we share about 97% of our genes with our jungle ancestors.
 And the evolutionary track is fairly well known.

 Other channels, such as Theo, have no trouble with evolution.
 We may be cluing in here more to Esther’s (and the rest of country’s) lack of scientific knowledge.